junhoyeo/vercel-submodules/README.md

 > **@vercel** [Support for private git submodules #44](https://github.com/orgs/vercel/discussions/44)

 With Git Submodules, you can add other repositories as a subdirectory of another repository.
-The [`experimental.externalDir` option in Next.js](https://github.com/vercel/next.js/pull/22867) makes it even more magical by allowing direct transpilation of external libraries.
+The [`experimental.externalDir` option in Next.js](https://github.com/vercel/next.js/pull/22867) makes it even more magical by directly transpiling external libraries.

 However, Vercel does not support private Git Submodules for now.
-There have been many community-made workarounds introduced.
-[Calling Vercel CLI inside GitHub Actions](https://github.com/vercel/community/discussions/44#discussioncomment-22319) — not a fundamental solution.
-[Shell script](https://github.com/beeinger/vercel-private-submodule) — working, but cannot fit general needs(e.g., cloning multiple repositories, auto-response for newly added submodules)
+There have been many community-made workarounds, like [calling Vercel CLI inside GitHub Actions](https://github.com/vercel/community/discussions/44#discussioncomment-22319) (not a fundamental solution) or [using shell scripts](https://github.com/beeinger/vercel-private-submodule) (it works, but it cannot fit general needs like cloning multiple repositories, auto-response for newly added submodules), having their own set of limitations.

 ## 📦 Installation and Usage